HeWhoShallNotBeMentioned/Data_Vis_Choose_Mult_Data_Sets/readme.md

 ## Description

-_{Static chart that shows the relationship between CO2 in the atmosphere and the rise in global temps.
-Data is stored in a series of arrays in the script.
+_{Interactive chart that allows a user to view one of six data sets related to economic growth in regions around the world.
+By clicking on the region in the legend the dataset can be turned on or off.
 Adapted in part from Data Visualization with JavaScript by Stephen A. Thomas}_

 ## Setup/Installation Requirements
 Download the files.